Ray (film): Plot

-Ray continues to experiment with his music, writing such hits as "Georgia on My Mind".
+Ray continues to develop his music, recording such hits as "Georgia on My Mind".
 Margie reveals she is pregnant, and cuts off their affair when Ray demands she end the pregnancy.
 He writes "Hit the Road Jack" with a solo by Margie, who uses her newfound recognition to embark on a solo career, while Ray struggles with his addiction.

 In 1961, Ray encounters civil rights protestors outside his concert in Augusta, Georgia.
 Deciding not to play at the segregated venue, he cancels the concert and is banned from playing in Georgia.
 After he allows black and white audience members to dance together onstage during a concert in Indianapolis, his hotel room is raided by police.
-His arrest for heroin possession is made public, to Della’s dismay, but his record label has the charges dismissed.
+His arrest for heroin possession is made public, to Della's dismay, but his record label has the charges dismissed.

 In St. Louis, Ray performs the country-influenced "I Can't Stop Loving You" and is impressed by announcer Joe Adams, who joins his tour.
 Ray moves his family to Beverly Hills, and learns that Margie has died of an overdose.
-Joe alienates Ray’s band and his longtime friend and manager Jeff Brown, whom Ray fires.
+Joe alienates Ray's band and his longtime friend and manager Jeff Brown, whom Ray fires for stealing.

 In 1965, Ray returns from a concert in Montreal and is again arrested for heroin possession.
 Dismissing his excuses, Della pleads with him to overcome his habit, and he is sentenced to drug rehabilitation.
-Suffering vivid nightmares during withdrawal, Ray has a vision of George and their mother, who chastises him for letting his addictions cripple him.
+Suffering vivid nightmares during withdrawal, Ray learns to play chess with Dr. Hacker and Hacker explains to him that his lawyer's arguments with the judge agreed to probation in Boston under the condition that he completes his drug rehab program and agrees to take periodic drug tests.
+Ray has a vision of George and their mother, who, while praising the fact he became a success, chastises him for letting his addictions cripple him, with George telling Ray that his death was not his fault.

 By 1979, Ray has permanently quit heroin and receives an official apology from the state of Georgia, which names "Georgia On My Mind" the official state song.
 Ray goes on to have a long and successful career as a world-famous entertainer until his death in 2004.